wazo-platform/wazo-doc/source/administration/provisioning/basic_configuration.rst

 * it only answers to DHCP requests coming from the VoIP subnet (see :ref:`network configuration <network_configuration>`).

-This means that if your phones are on the same broadcast domain than your computers, and you would like the DHCP server on your XiVO to handle both your phones and your computers, that won't do it.
+This means that if your phones are on the same broadcast domain than your computers, and you would like the DHCP server on your Wazo to handle both your phones and your computers, that won't do it.

 The DHCP server is configured via the :menuselection:`Configuration --> Network --> DHCP` page: